Arzio/DeadEssentials/README.md

 ## 🔧 Installation:

-1. Put all the dependencies below in your server's plugin folder.
+1. Download the latest DeadEssentials version at the [releases page](https://github.com/Arzio/DeadEssentials/releases).
-2. Download the latest plugin version at the [releases page](https://github.com/Arzio/DeadEssentials/releases).
+2. Put the downloaded .jar file in your server's plugin folder.
-3. Put the downloaded .jar file in your server's plugin folder.
+3. Download and put [all the dependencies](https://github.com/Arzio/DeadEssentials#-dependencies) in your server's plugin folder.

 ### 📦 Dependencies:
 - [WorldGuard](https://media.forgecdn.net/files/719/257/worldguard-5.8.jar).
 Recommended version: 5.8